Medical Transportation Benefit

 About this Benefit

 For many First Nations people, especially those living in rural or remote areas, it can be challenging to access necessary medical care.
-Health Benefits offers supports to help with these challenges through the medical transportation (MT) benefit.
+Health Benefits offers support to help with these challenges through the medical transportation (MT) benefit.

 Health Benefits works with First Nations communities to deliver the MT benefit.
 Community Patient Travel Clerks or FNHA Assessors are your connections to help you access your MT benefits.
+A Medical Transportation factsheet is available here.

 What My Plan Covers

-Your MT benefits provide assistance with the cost of meals, accommodation and transportation to help you travel to a medical appointment outside your community of residence.
+Your MT Benefits provide assistance with the cost of meals, accommodation and transportation to help you travel to a medical appointment outside your community of residence.
 MT coverage is intended as a supplement and may not cover the full cost of your travel.

 You can access medical transportation benefits if you are traveling to: